bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 **Treasure Hunter Mog (cont'd)**: Return across the river yet again and speak to Dantro's Wife once more to finally deliver the Valeblossom Dew and Great Serpentskin.
 Head out of the village and return to speak to her yet again.
 Head behind her house once again and find the moogle that you have helped cure.
 If you found all of the ingredients that Dantro's Wife needed, you'll get the Barheim Key, a Golden Amulet, and the achievement.
 If the moogle doesn't appear right away (Dantro's Wife says they should be recovering soon rather than fully healed), go back out of the village and wait a bit before returning.

+**Passage of Death** (Stealing?): With both the Thief's Cuffs and the Barheim Key, you are prepared to try to get the Deathbringer.
+The weapon is stolen from the rare game Ithuno in Barheim Passage: Special Op Sector 5.
+The fiend is similar to the Mimics in that it will appear as a treasure chest.
+It has a 20% chance of spawning at the end of the zone, nearby the one-time Arc Scale chest and directly next to a 90% spawning chest that may contain an Aero Mote or Glacial Staff.
+- From Dalmasca Estersand: South Bank Village, head to the locked door that leads to Barheim Passage, found in the Murmuring Defile zone.
+Use the Barheim Key to unlock it and you'll be back in Barheim Passage: The Zeviah Subterrane.
+Proceed to Special Op Sector 5 via Great Central Passage's southwest exit.
+- Be aware that the enemies in this zone will greatly exceed your current level and will take you out in one or two hits.
+Just run!
+- Make your way to the end of Special Op Sector 5 and hope that the mimic chest is there.
+It'll have a purple body with silver sides compared to the normal brown and gray chest color.
+You'll see it directly behind a bolder on the train tracks.
+- There is a high level Suriander (frog enemy) that hangs out directly near the mimic chest.
+- Some good preparation can make this go more smoothly:
+  - Tank: Set them as the party leader.
+As your highest defense character, they should be attacking the Ithuno to keep aggro on themselves while your stealer is busy.
+Add gambits to throw Hi-Potions and Ethers if necessary.
+  - Healer: Set up gambits to cast Protect on the whole party.
+It's not a huge defense boost, but it will keep the party alive a little bit longer to get healing done.
+Set up Cura casts at a higher HP threshold than normal.
+I used less than 60% HP to keep the Cura flowing.
+  - Stealer: Ensure they have the Thief's Cuffs equipped!
+Their ONLY gambit should be to steal from whatever foe the party leader is targeting.
+- After running in and seeing if Ithuno is even spawned, use the corner away from the tortoise and the Suriander by Ithuno where your healer can prep Protect on everyone and heal up if any damage was taken on the way in.
+You should draw no aggro in this corner, nor should your party end up targeting any monsters in this spot.
+- Attempt to interact with the Ithuno chest to start the stealing process while the Suriander is not looking.
+If you do draw in the Suriander, run back to the corner and it should pull back, along with the Ithuno.
+- Once the Ithuno and ONLY the Ithuno is targeting your tank, the stealing should commence.
+With Thief's Cuffs, the steal chance is 6% so it may take a while.
+- If it is taking long and MP is getting drained (or if you want to be preemptive about it while your Protect is up), try to lure Ithuno toward the zone exit.
+This is tricky because of the other monsters along the way and Ithuno may try to run back if aggro is not maintained.
+The tank should be able to continue maintaining attacks while you also pull back and the healer tries to keep everyone alive.
+  - The goal of drawing Ithuno to the exit is so that you can zone out, heal and buff up without dealing with taking damage, and then zone back in where Ithuno will be waiting for you to continue stealing from.
+- In my own attempts at this, I struggled initially just trying to run in there and steal as I was getting wiped by the Ithuno and Suriander.
+I came up with the formation and gambits above to try to do a sustained stealing session with the intent that I'd just get the achievement and then reset.
+Once I set up my party of Basch, Balthier, and Fran with the above and drew the Ithuno into the safe corner, Fran stole the Deathbringer in three attempts!
+As soon as I heard the achievement, I booked it out of there and got to keep the thing without burning through a ton of resources.
+I hope others are just as lucky with this as I was but hopefully this strategy helps with making this a bit easier to deal with.

+**Ivalice Explorer (cont'd)**: With Barheim Passage accessible again, make sure to touch the Teleport Save Crystal in the North-South Junction to activate this teleport spot.

 **The Bhujerba Madhu Man** (Side Quest): Completing this little quest that has no impact on the game will enable you to make some money as well as enter all of Bhujerba's zones for the **Cartography** achievement.
 The goal here is to find all of the bottles of Bhujerban Madhu around the city and give them to people who want them to earn 1000 gil per bottle.
 I'll list location, where the bottle is found, and who wants to buy it.
 For the achievement, you do not have to have all of the bottles in your possession first.
 Feel free to sell them as you find them.
 You can sell another bottle to the same seller if you leave a zone and reenter to reset their status.
 - Aerodrome: Bottle is on suitcases north of the Save Crystal.
 The buyer is sitting on railing talking to imperials right nearby.
 - Armor shop: Bottle is in a partially open cupboard by the store merchant.
 Sell it to the Shop Clerk standing in front of the counter (right next to the cupboard).